 The absolute best place to eat before or after the game is ZuRomas.
 This is an Italian sports bar located right in the NYTEX Sports Centre.
 It has a window that looks out over the secondary ice rink giving patrons the ability to watch some hockey leagues play (youth leagues and hockey clubs).
 It has eight or so TV’s with a variety of sports events televised.
 It has a variety of beers on tap and in bottles and has a full bar.
 Gourmet pizza is recommended and they do have other Italian offerings as well as sandwiches, burgers, and salads.
 It is laid back and the staff is phenomenal.

 There’s also the Bronco’s Sports Bar & Grill about a mile and a half away from the arena which may be worth a visit.

 If you want to drive through the road construction, there is the Fort Worth Zoo about 15 miles away.

-There's a nice Best Western about three miles from the rink, though it is in the midst of all the construction.
+A nice Best Western is about three miles from the rink, though it is in the midst of all the construction.

 When was the last time you saw an individual wearing a cowboy hat, banging a miniature hockey stick on the bleachers to get the crowed riled up for an ice hockey game?
 As well as fans wearing those #1 Fan foam puck hats?
 It’s here in North Richland Hills, TX.